 OSI!!
 Here we come, look up in the sky!

 - "G.I.
-Joe is the code name of America's daring, highly trained special mission force!
-Its purpose: to defend human freedom against Cobra, an evil terrorist organization determined to rule the world!"
+Joe is the code name of America's daring, highly trained special mission force.
+Its purpose: to defend human freedom against Cobra, a ruthless terrorist organization determined to rule the world."

 - A real-life flaw of such units is exposed in the non-fiction book See No Evil.
 Former CIA agent Robert Baer tells how he was attached to a special unit, authorised by the President to track down terrorists.
 The unit failed because the CIA station heads kept refusing to share information with it, so they spent all their time running about trying to develop their own sources instead of doing the job they'd been created for.